codedex-io/projects/README.md

 ## Contributing

 Ready to add your own project tutorial?
-Learn more by reading our [Contributing Guidelines](https://github.com/codedex-io/projects/blob/main/.github/CONTRIBUTING.md)! 🙌
+Learn more by reading our [Contribution Guide](https://github.com/codedex-io/projects/blob/main/.github/CONTRIBUTING.md)! 🙌

 ## What stage of development are we in right now?